-In 1837, the American economy was hit by a financial panic and in 1839 a depression began that lasted until 1843.
-Many of the transportation and banking projects of the western states were abandoned.
+Table 6.5 Total state debt and debt per capita in 1841, and whether a state defaulted banking projects of the western states were abandoned.
 Indiana, Illinois, Michigan, Arkansas, Louisiana, Mississippi, Florida (still a territory), Maryland, and Pennsylvania stopped paying interest payments on their state bonds in 1841 and 1842.
 Mississippi and Florida formally repudiated their debts, while Louisiana, Arkansas, and Michigan ultimately failed to repay part of the money they had borrowed.
 Indiana and Illinois worked out a deal with their creditors.
-Maryland and Pennsylvania quickly resumed payments on their bonds, and in the end repaid all of the principal and most of the back interest.
+Maryland and Pennsylvania quickly resumed payments on their bonds and, in the end, repaid all of the principal and most of the back interest.
 New York, Ohio, and Alabama narrowly avoided default.